scran_blocks

 template<typename Stat_ , typename Weight_ , typename Output_ >

-void average_vectors_weighted (size_t n, std::vector< Stat_ * > in, const Weight_ *w, Output_ *out, bool skip_nan)
+void average_vectors_weighted (const std::size_t n, std::vector< Stat_ * > in, const Weight_ *const w, Output_ *const out, const bool skip_nan)

 template<typename Output_ = double, typename Stat_ , typename Weight_ >